Lattice + LoRa: messaging across kilometres.

 Reyax RYLR998 / RYLR896 modules

 Reyax's RYLR998 (SX1262, current generation) and RYLR896 (SX1276, older but plentiful) are the standard reference modules.
-Resold on Amazon and AliExpress as £20–40 USB-C sticks under various brand names; underneath they all expose the same Reyax AT command-set, which the Lattice driver targets directly.
-Check the band before buying — Reyax sells 868 MHz and 915 MHz variants under near-identical part numbers.
+They get resold on Amazon and AliExpress as £20–40 USB-C sticks under all sorts of brand names, but underneath they all expose the same Reyax AT command-set, which the Lattice driver targets directly.
+Check the band before buying.
+Reyax sells 868 MHz and 915 MHz variants under near-identical part numbers.

 SeeedStudio LoRa-E5 mini (USB-C)

-STM32WLE5JC chip with USB-C, ~£25.
-AT command firmware available; well-documented; SeeedStudio is a reputable vendor.
-Region: sold in 868 MHz, 915 MHz, and 470 MHz variants — pick the one matching your country.
+STM32WLE5JC chip with USB-C, about £25.
+AT command firmware is available, the docs are good, and SeeedStudio is a reputable vendor.
+Region: sold in 868 MHz, 915 MHz and 470 MHz variants, so pick the one matching your country.

 Heltec WiFi LoRa 32 (V3)

 ESP32-S3 + SX1262 dev board with USB-C and a small OLED.
 Around £20.
-Strictly speaking a development board rather than a finished consumer product — you'll need to flash its firmware once, then it behaves like a serial dongle.
-Popular in the Meshtastic community, which means good aftermarket cases and antennas exist.
+It's a development board rather than a finished consumer product, so you'll flash its firmware once and after that it behaves like a serial dongle.
+It's popular in the Meshtastic community, which means there are good aftermarket cases and antennas for it.

 LILYGO T-Echo / T-Beam Supreme

-Self-contained handheld LoRa devices with their own screen, GPS, and battery.
-Usable as USB-C dongles when tethered to a phone, or standalone with their own keyboard for advanced users. ~£40–80.
-The T-Echo is the smaller form factor; the T-Beam Supreme is more substantial.
+Self-contained handheld LoRa devices with their own screen, GPS and battery.
+You can use them as USB-C dongles tethered to a phone, or standalone with their own keyboard if you're an advanced user. £40–80.
+The T-Echo is the smaller of the two; the T-Beam Supreme is more substantial.
 Both ship in regional band variants.

 RAK Wireless WisBlock RAK4631

-Modular nRF52840 + SX1262 board, ~£30.
-Battery-included design popular with Meshtastic and Reticulum users.
-USB-C, well-supported firmware, regional variants.
-Not the cheapest option but the build quality is consistently better than the no-name Amazon sticks.
+Modular nRF52840 + SX1262 board, about £30.
+Battery-included design, popular with Meshtastic and Reticulum users.
+USB-C, well-supported firmware, comes in regional variants.
+Not the cheapest option, but the build quality is consistently better than the no-name Amazon sticks.

 Adafruit Feather RFM95W (US-only practically)